linnabrown/run_dbcan/README.md

     3. Revising the output name file in hotpep as random number, to make the program more robust for paralleing running.
     4. Prioritizing the CAZyme prediction over TF/TC/STP prediction when preparing gff input file for CGC-Finder.
     5. Rewrite the installation steps.
 Recommend user to use customized virtual environment (use certain python version).
+    6. Fix the duplicate ACC of tf-2.hmm to make it compatiable for the newest hmmer (3.3).
+Delete version limitatino to hmmer.

 - v2.0.6 released on Feb 17, 2020, please use `pip install run-dbcan==2.0.6` for update
 We forgo FragGeneScan because this program does not work now.
 We use Prodigal instead.
 So, you don't need to use conda install fraggenescan now.